Understand how SFURTI promotes cluster development for traditional industries, improving productivity and artisan incomes.

 SFURTI is a scheme under the MSME Ministry and KVIC led by the Government of India.
 It provides several benefits and subsidies for local and rural businesses.

-The newly revamped SFURTI scheme was launched as a phased program on the 1st of August 2014.
+The SFURTI scheme was launched in 2005 and its newly revamped version was launched as a phased program on 1st August 2014.

-The main aim of the SFURTI scheme is to organise Indian traditional industries and craftspeople into clusters facilitating improved support, sustainability, competitiveness, transparency, scalability, et al.
+The main aim of the SFURTI scheme is to organise Indian traditional industries and craftspeople into clusters facilitating improved support, sustainability, competitiveness, transparency, scalability, etc.